rackerlabs/support-how-to/content/rackspace-email/email-migration-services.md

 ### External migration services

 If you are a new customer and require email data to be migrated from another provider, we can help.
-We provide two migration support options to make your transition as easy as possible.
+We provide two migration support options to make your transition as easy as possible: self-service migration, and assisted migration.

-#### Option 1: Self-service migration
+#### Self-service migration

-Run your migration at any time of the day or night with MigrationWiz, which is available within the Cloud Office Control Panel.
-[Click here for instructions](/how-to/migrate-your-email-by-using-the-self-service-migration-tool/).
+Run your migration at any time of the day or night with MigrationWiz, which you can access in the Cloud Office Control Panel.
+For instructions on how to use MigrationWiz, see [Migrate your email by using the self-service migration tool](/how-to/migrate-your-email-by-using-the-self-service-migration-tool/).

 The benefits of using the self-migration tool: